Advertisement

 Provided by the school and not part of our review

-All staff (including teachers, support staff, and supply staff) may wish to have their personal mobile phones at work for use in case of emergencies, however, there is a clear expectation that all personal use is limited to areas and times when there are no children present or likely to be present.
+All staff (including teachers, support staff, and supply staff) may wish to have their personal mobile phones at work for use in case of emergencies.
+However, there is a clear expectation that all personal use is limited to areas and times when there are no children present or likely to be present.

 Pupils & parents

 Most families rural dwellers from surrounding villages and small towns.
 Traditionally a farming and Forces school, this is now changing with many families moving from London whilst parents still work there.
-More families now coming from Cambridge’
+More families now coming from Cambridge’s

 Number of pupils